Free mainland UK delivery on orders over £50

 Silver

-My fine silver pieces are created using silver clay which is perfect for capturing natural textures and moulding shapes.
-Silver clay contains fine particles of 100% recycled pure silver.
-When fired, the clay burns away leaving only the solid silver.
-It is then known as fine silver which can be hallmarked with 999 and is 99.9% silver.
+My silver pieces are created using sterling and fine silver clay which is perfect for capturing natural textures and moulding shapes.
+Silver clay contains fine particles of silver.
+When fired, the clay burns away leaving only the solid silver or Sterling silver.
+Fine silver is pure silver which can be hallmarked with 999 and is 99.9% silver.
+Sterling silver is 92.5% silver and 7.5% copper and can be hallmarked with 925.
+All chains and findings are sterling silver.

 My jewellery is not currently hallmarked but I hope to do this in future.